Your Driffield. Your Future

 Commonplace is an engagement website that has been launched for Driffield.
 It’s a community space to share ideas and opinions to keep Driffield moving forward.
 By working together with residents and local businesses we can support a vibrant and thriving town that better meets the needs of the community and attracts businesses, customers and visitors.

-Have your say on the proposed ‘parklet’ installation on Middle Street South – April 2022
+Have your say on the proposed ‘parklet’ installation on Middle Street South – April 2022 (NOW CLOSED)

 A parklet is a temporary attractive wooden platform and includes fixed seating and planting arrangements.
 The proposal is that during the summer months it would take one parking space, between Wilko and Lockwood Street, to provide the community with a much-desired dwell and amenity space.